molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 ### Getting A Token

-Molecula uses Oauth2.0 for all authorization, so every API call must be accompanied with a valid token.
+FeatureBase Cloud uses Oauth2.0 for all authorization, so every API call must be accompanied with a valid token.
 You can get tokens by passing your credentials to [https://id.molecula.cloud](https://id.molecula.cloud).

 Inputs:
 1. USERNAME - your email